durjaysamrat/Animal-Species-Prediction/README.md

 This project demonstrates the potential of deep learning frameworks like YOLOv5 for object detection and classification in the field of animal species detection.
 The system developed in this project has practical applications in wildlife conservation, animal behavior studies, and more.
 The project can be extended to include more animal species and to improve the accuracy and efficiency of the detection system.

 ## Display
-The detected image is displayed
+The detected images are displayed with bounding boxes around the identified animal species.